Assessing Credit Score Prediction Reliability Using Bootstrap Resampling

 Data Acquisition and Preprocessing

-In this tutorial, we will utilize a sample from the Lending Club dataset.
-Loans classified as “Charged Off” will be designated as defaults.
-The observed class imbalance represents a typical characteristic of credit portfolios and contributes significantly to prediction challenges at distribution extremes.
+In this post, let’s use a sample from the Lending Club dataset.
+Loans classified as “Charged Off” are treated as defaults.
+The class imbalance here is typical of real credit portfolios and is a key reason predictions become less reliable at the score extremes.

 # Load sample data (sample of the lending club data)